dependabot/dependabot-core/pub/README.md

       // If it is possible to upgrade the current version without making changes
       // to other dependencies in the project manifest, then this lists the set
       // of upgrades necessary to get the latest possible version of the current
-      // dependency without changes to other packages in project manifest.
+      // dependency without changes to other packages in the project manifest.
       //
       // The set of changes here should aim to avoid unnecessary changes.
       // That is in order of preference (heuristics allowed):